How to Choose the Right International Shipping Company

 • After clearance, CBP will finalize duty assessments and resolve any discrepancies that may arise.

-Important Considerations for Importing from Mexico
+Important Considerations for Importing Goods from Mexico

 • Documentation Requirements: Ensure that all import documentation is complete and accurate to avoid delays at customs.
 This includes obtaining any necessary certificates related to health or safety standards for specific products.